sauvc/rulebook/rulebook.md

 - An AUV weighing less than 40 kg in air will be given bonus <span class="points"><strong>10 points</strong></span>.

 ### Power
-- Power should be self contained.
+- Power must be self contained.
-- **Tethers of any sort are not allowed**.
+- **Tethers of any sort are not allowed**, except when [calibrating AUV sensors during practice rounds](#practice-rounds).
-- The voltage of the power source used by each AUV should not exceed 24VDC.
+- The voltage of the power source used by each AUV must not exceed 24VDC.

 ### Safety
-- AUVs should not leak and pollute the pool.
+- AUVs must not leak and pollute the pool.
 - AUVs must be designed and manufactured as to pose no danger of any kind to anyone or anything at the venue.
 - AUVs **must have a kill switch** that turns off the vehicle, which is easily accessible to a diver.
-This should be marked in bright color.
+This must be marked in bright color.
 - Pressure of any compressed gas used must not exceed **6 bars**.
-AUV should be completely autonomous.
+AUV must be completely autonomous.
 - The use of explosives, fire or hazardous chemicals is prohibited.
 Certified lithium batteries are allowed
 - If lasers are used, they must be of class 2 or lower.
 Care must be taken to protect all persons at the venue from harm.
 Beams must be oriented in such a fashion that they cannot shine into the eyes of the spectators.